openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

         world to work in a collaborative spirit on the next generation desktop technology."
         (...)

-
+â€

 ### Reports

+â€œ

         [Michael Gapczynski (MTGap): Testers needed for sharing files with ownCloud](http://blog.gapinthecloud.com/2011/07/21/gsoc-testers-needed-for-sharing-files-with-owncloud/)

 I have good news this week.
-First, I™m still here because I passed the mid-term
+First, Iâ€™m still here because I passed the mid-term
         evaluation for Google Summer of Code.
 Thanks for passing me Robin.
 Second, I was successful in completing my goal last week and now have everything setup so others can start experimenting with sharing files.

-Besides general bug fixing this past week I™ve also refactored OC_SHARE, which is the
+Besides general bug fixing this past week Iâ€™ve also refactored OC_SHARE, which is the
         class that handles the database records of all shared files in ownCloud.
 It started to get a little messy and I was unhappy with the quality of code so I rewrote many of the functions and moved some of the error handling into OC_FILESTORAGE_SHARED where it should belong.
 I also commented all of the functions so other developers can use OC_SHARE in their own apps and understand what it is doing.
-I™ve also added two hooks to OC_SHARE: post_delete and post_rename.
+Iâ€™ve also added two hooks to OC_SHARE: post_delete and post_rename.
 These are triggered by OC_FILESYSTEM when files are deleted, renamed, or moved.
         The database gets updated when these actions occur in order to avoid any missing shared items.